bighuang624/Time-Series-Papers/README.md

 # Awesome Time Series Papers

+> **Notice:** Thanks for all your interest.
+However, unfortunately, since I'm no longer working on time series analysis, **I may not be able to continue adding content by myself**.
+If someone **pulls requests**, I will update it.
+Better yet, if you are willing to **fork this repository and keep updating**, please contact me and I will add your repository link here.
+Thanks.

 - Introduction:
     - List of awesome papers from various research fields in time series analysis, mainly including algorithms based on machine learning.
     - `*` after the title of the paper indicates that the full paper has been carefully read by [me](https://github.com/bighuang624).